-3. Employee consents to traveling and is comfortable traveling;
+- Employee consents to travel and is comfortable traveling;

-- However, employees should evaluate the pandemic situation in the county or counties where travel will occur and any restrictions in place for facilities in which the work will be done before traveling.
+- Employees should evaluate the pandemic situation in the county or counties where travel will occur and any restrictions in place for facilities in which the work will be done before traveling.

 Communication, Outreach and Training